godspeedsystems/gs-documentation/docs/microservices-framework/databases/Overview.md

  The framework takes the approach of schema driven development.
 It supports multiple kinds of SQL and NoSQL datasbases.
-The developer only needs to specify or generate the schema for a datastore, with authorization policies.
+The developer only needs to specify or generate the schema for a database, with authorization policies.
 The CRUD events and workflows are automatically generated from the schema itself.
- The framework provides functionality to access most popular databases like, PostgreSQL, MySQL, SQL Server, SQLite, MongoDB, CockroachDB, Planetscale and MariaDB through Prisma-as-datastore plugin [Plugin Repository](https://github.com/godspeedsystems/gs-plugins/tree/main/plugins/prisma-as-datastore)
+ The framework provides functionality to access most popular databases like PostgreSQL, MySQL, SQL Server, SQLite, MongoDB, CockroachDB, Planetscale and MariaDB through Prisma-as-datastore plugin [Plugin Repository](https://github.com/godspeedsystems/gs-plugins/tree/main/plugins/prisma-as-datastore)

 [Prisma ORM](https://www.prisma.io/docs) is a powerful tool for efficient and secure database interactions in web applications.